 In what is (ideally) a matter of seconds, Payment Gateways undertake a long list of impressive steps to authenticate and authorize your e-commerce transactions.
-We say this is ideally the case because a Payment Gateway process with poor user experience or too many steps can cause customers to bounce and fail to complete their purchases.
+We say this is ideally the case because a gateway with poor user experience or too many steps can cause customers to bounce and fail to complete their purchases.

 Payment Gateways accomplish their task in the following sequence: